orelmi/winccoa_projectuploader/README.md

 3. Add Control Manager with options ```webclient_http.ctl```

+4. Add Control Manager with options ```projectdownload.ctl PROJ_SRV_A -num 98```.
+In case of remote projects take care to use different names of datapoint and man num in command line

 ## 📄 Usage

-To use the log viewer:
+To use the project management :

 1. Open URL https://localhost/project in any modern browser (Chrome, Firefox, Edge).
-2. The page displays the form to download ZIP to the WinCC OA Server
+2. The page displays the management page
+3. Download tab :
-3. Select a file
+   * Select a file
-4. Click on submit
+   * Click on submit
+4. Console tab

 ## Technical details